nyahehnagi/eat_the_week/README.md

 GET /recipes

-Returns a list of all recipes.
+Returns a list of all recipes associated with a user.

+This endpoint requires a user_id given as a token in the authorization header.

 ```
 curl "http://localhost:4000/recipes" \